 By contrast, triple-negative breast cancer, as its name suggests, tests negative for these receptors.
 This type of cancer is especially aggressive and does not respond to the usual breast cancer therapies.

-Research suggests that triple-negative breast cancer mostly affects Hispanic and African-American women, and it accounts for 10 to 20 percent of invasive breast cancer diagnoses.
+Research suggests that triple-negative breast cancer mostly affects Hispanic and African-American women, and it accounts for

 A new study from the University of Freiburg in Germany is testing potential new avenues for the treatment of this type of cancer.

 Dr. Jochen Maurer, from the Center for Translational Cell Research, and Dr. Roland Schüle, from the Center of Clinical Research – both based at the University of Freiburg – led groundbreaking research around cancer stem-like cells, which promote tumor growth and resilience.